‘Mmmm. That’s nice, biala.’

 Hair that gleamed as beautiful as any maiden’s.

 ‘Nothing.’
 She raised herself higher on her knees as she began on his fringe, pulling it into a tight plait.

 ‘Don’t make me look too pretty,’ he said, only half-jokingly.
 ‘If we meet anyone on our way, I need to be taken seriously.’

 ‘Isn’t that a good thing?
 Isn’t that what you’ve always said to me?
 That it’s best for your enemy to underestimate you?’

 ‘For a woman, yes, but not for a man.’

 She continued, his hair weaving easily through her fingers.
 Then she was done.
 Two long braids on either side.
 He certainly looked pretty from the back.

 ‘All right.
 Turn around.’

 He did.
 Grinda pursed her lips, trying not to laugh.
 He looked at her, twisted his mouth, then looked down at his braids which he fondled between his thick, strong fingers.
 Grinda couldn’t take it anymore.
 Slapping a hand to her mouth, she burst out laughing.

-Mock kept his face straight but his eyes shone with laughter.
+Mock kept his face straight but his eyes were shining.